Last updated: 29th May 2026

 What data we collect

-When you sign up for updates, we collect your email address only.
+When you sign up for updates, we collect your email address.
+We may also collect your first name and last name if you choose to provide them.

 How we use it